captanlevi/Contour-Detection-Pytorch/README.md

 ## Training details
 I use mini-batch size of 8, that is a single image randomly cropped four times and then flipped horizontally and cropped four times.
 A total of 10,383 training examples from the PASCAL datast have been used.
 The model is traning for 30 epochs , each epoch goes over all images once.
 The learning rate is fixed at 1e-4.
 Optimizer used is Adam.

+## Results
+We have achived f1 score of 50% , compared to 57% of the paper.